luke-h1/fe-talk-2024/slides.md

 <img src='/backend.gif' />

 <!--
 Or maybe it's a problem that's more subtle.
-Your backend development goes on holiday for 3 weeks and all the frontend UI updates you've done are ready to go to production but the backend work isn't done.
+Your backend developer goes on holiday for 3 weeks and all the frontend UI updates you've done are ready to go to production but the backend work isn't done.
 So instead of releasing it, you have to wait until they're back
 -->

 ---